 Co-location is one form of influence that transportation has on the location of economic activities.
-In this case, it is the transport terminal such as a port, an airport, a rail station or an intermodal rail yard, that provides a multiplying effect within a co-location zone.
+In this case, the transport terminal such as a port, an airport, a rail station, or an intermodal rail yard provides a multiplying effect within a co-location zone.
 This zone is an adjacent area within which it is assumed that the benefits of co-location are derived.
-Outside this area co-location ceases to play a significant role and is replaced by other location factors such as transport costs (general accessibility).
+Outside this area, co-location ceases to play a significant role and is replaced by other location factors such as transport costs (general accessibility).

-Co-locational advantages are mainly the outcome of an interdependency between the terminal and the activity since they are their respective customers and jointly benefit from their presence.
-An office park (including hotels, parking lots, restaurants and convention centers) is a common form of co-location for passenger terminals while a logistics zone is a common form of co-location for freight.
-They are particularly effective since they combine the advantages of co-location with economies of agglomeration.
+Co-locational advantages mainly result from interdependency between the terminal and the activity since they are their respective customers and jointly benefit from their presence.
+An office park (including hotels, parking lots, restaurants, and convention centers) is a common form of co-location for passenger terminals.
+At the same time, a logistics zone is a common form of co-location for freight.
+They are particularly effective since they combine the advantages of co-location with agglomeration economies.